Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Pure infiniteness and paradoxical comparison

 Therefore, all examples of dynamical systems in \cite{A-D} satisfy dynamical comparison and have no invariant probability measures.
 See Proposition 3.2, 3.3, 3.4, 3.5 in \cite{A-D}.

-Independently, Laca and Spielberg in \cite{L-S} introduced a dynamical version of the local contraction called \textit{local boundary action}.
+Independently, Laca and Spielberg in \cite{L-S} introduced a dynamical version of the locally contracting called \textit{local boundary action}.
 There are several examples of local boundary action presented in \cite{L-S}.
 For instance, some Ruelle algebras arising from certain Smale spaces, for example, solenoids, could be realized as reduced crossed products of dynamical systems satisfying the hypothesis of the following corollary of Proposition 3.17 (see Lemma 10 and Example 14.1, 14.2 in \cite{L-S}).

 \begin{cor} Let $\Gamma$ be a non-discrete locally compact Hausdorff group and $\Lambda$ be a dense subgroup of $\Gamma$.
 Suppose $\alpha \in \operatorname{Aut}(\Gamma)$ satisfies that \begin{enumerate}[label=(\roman*)] \item $\alpha(\Lambda)=\Lambda$;